fieldtrip/website/getting_started/besa.md

 ### Trial functions

 Hereunder are two examples of a trial function.
 See also [this wiki page](/example/making_your_own_trialfun_for_conditional_trial_definition) for more examples.
-Ensure that your trial function is available on the matlab path for it to be found by Matlab and invoked by the call to ft_define_trial (see above).
+Ensure that your trial function is available on the MATLAB path for it to be found by Matlab and invoked by the call to ft_define_trial (see above).
 The below examples assume that the experiment events are stored in a data channel whose name or index (referred to as chanindx in the code) is known to the user.

 The example scripts also assume that the event is marked by an 'up flank' in the recorded signal (e.g., by virtue of an increase in light on the photodiode transducer).
 Down flanks can also be detected by specifying cfg.detectflank = 'down'.
 The trigger threshold can be a hard threshold, i.e. numeric, or flexibly defined by an executable string (e.g., to calculate the 'median' of the analog signal).
 In the first example, we define a 'segment' as one second preceding this trigger until 2 seconds thereafter: